Unit 2: EDA Modeling

 options(conflicts.policy = "depends.ok")

-This code chunk loads all packages you will need for this assignment.
+This code chunk loads all other packages you will need for this assignment.

 library(cowplot, include.only = c("plot_grid", "theme_half_open"))